zpz/zpz.github.io/_posts/2017-11-19-log-rotation-of-stdout.md

 and older ones are discarded; this is controlled by the argument `n10`.

-If we want to watch the terminal printout in addition to the file capture, we can do
+If we want to observe the terminal printout in the meantime, we can do

 ```